megahomyak/timetable_getter_bot/README.md

            "maximum_timetable_sending_hour": 22,
            "timetable_weekdays": [0, 1, 2, 3, 4, 5],
-           "do_logging": set to true if you want to see some of the bot's actions logged to the console (otherwise set to false), "print_incoming_messages": set to true if you want to see peer ids of incoming messages (otherwise set to false) }
+           "do_logging": set to true if you want to see some of the bot's actions logged to the console (otherwise set to false), "print_incoming_messages": set to true if you want to see peer ids of incoming messages (otherwise set to false), "broadcast_peer_ids": [list of VK peer ids to send timetables to] }

    I think, fields without descriptions are self-explanatory.